tardate/LittleArduinoProjects/README.md

-# 355 Little Electronics and Arduino Projects
+# 356 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Snow Flake](./Kraft/snowflake) - an Atmel SAM D ARM Cortex-M0-controlled LED ornament produced by @LuckResistor and shared with the Boldport Club community as a special project.
+> Latest addition:sparkles: [AudioEffectsChips/PX088A](./Electronics101/AudioEffectsChips/PX088A) - figuring out how to use the PX088A "Für Elise" music chip.

 Just my collection of electronics projects, many involving an Arduino in one way or another.